 Benefits of an integrated management system ─ Conclusion

 An integrated management system (IMS) has a process landscape that covers all topics relevant to the company.
 The system should therefore be built up step by step.
 The company must decide which areas and standards should be integrated first and which further expansion stages should be included.
 Otherwise, the integration will overwhelm the organization and its employees.

-And this gives everyone involved the security of knowing that the essential requirements of customers, authorities and other key parties are being adequately taken into account.
+And which gives everyone involved the security of knowing that the essential requirements of customers, authorities and other key parties are being adequately taken into account.